DJDanl/cpp-docs.pt-br/docs/data/oledb/cxmlaccessor-class.md

 `</columninfo>`

-## <a name="getxmlrowdata"></a> CXMLAccessor::GetXMLRowData
+## <a name="cxmlaccessorgetxmlrowdata"></a><a name="getxmlrowdata"></a>CXMLAccessor::GetXMLRowData

-Recupera todo o conteúdo de uma tabela como dados de cadeia de caracteres formatada em XML, por linha.
+Recupera todo o conteúdo de uma tabela como dados de cadeia de caracteres formatados em XML, por linha.

 ### <a name="syntax"></a>Sintaxe